 First Church, today, is still referred to as “the Church on the hill.”
 It is a meeting house as well as a house of worship.
-The parish hall has been made available to various groups such as AA, the local library, a dance class, yoga class, business association, wedding receptions, etc. The Sanctuary is used for musical events and recitals.
+The parish hall has been made available to various groups such as AA, the local library, a dance class, and wedding receptions.
+The Sanctuary is also used for musical events and recitals.
 We also house a nursery school.

 Here we have given you a brief history of First Church, built to the glory of God.
-It is the heart and home of all Ipswich people and others who wish to join our family.
-It has been nourished by our environment, our leaders, and our people who climb up the hill to worship and help each other in dire circumstances.
+It is a heart and home for all Ipswich people and others who wish to join our family.
+It has been nourished by our environment, our leaders, and our people who climb up the hill to worship and help each other.
 You are always welcome to become part of First Church’s long tradition of loving kindness, doing justice and walking humbly with a loving God.